-I love this song, most people do, they must because they keep making remakes of it.
+I think everyone must love this song, they keep making remakes of it.
 But you don’t really understand this song until you get older, you can love it, but not understand it.
-I thought I “got it” after I got married & then again after I had kids, but now that I’m living through “the change of life” (perimenopause) and losing my father — I think I “get it” even more and then I’ll probably “get it” even more again when I’m in my 70’s, if I’m lucky enough to live that long, all these changes,”changin’ tides” of life.
+I thought I “got it” after I got married & then again after I had kids, but now that I’m living through “the change of life” (perimenopause) and losing my father — I think I “get it” even more and I’ll probably “get it” even more again when I’m in my 70’s, if I’m lucky enough to live that long, all these changes, the “seasons” of life.

 My doctor told me some women “sail right through” perimenopause and some women come into her office practically suicidal.
 And then there is a whole range in between … I have never felt like killing myself but I have felt like killing everyone around me (including by beloved dogs, on occasion 😯).
 Also talking to our mother’s generation doesn’t offer much help because most of them were on some form of HRT (hormone replacement therapy — therefore most of them “sailed right through”).
-They took it off the market (due to a link to breast cancer, however some experts say that’s debatable and today there are a lot of natural HRT options and supplements, so don’t be afraid to ask your doctor about HRT or visit a naturopath).
-The heavy periods that have landed me in the hospital and left me anemic for months, are the least of my problems, the worst of it being the uncontrollable irritability and a racing heart rate that felt like I was going to have a heart attack, making it really hard to get a good nights sleep (what is a good nights sleep anyway? — between having kids & perimenopause — I can’t remember), I finally went to see my doctor and after a long road of blood tests & cardiology tests, & as she suspected months earlier, she said I was physically fine but suffering from perimenopausal symptoms, a combination of depression & anxiety manifesting itself in the form of panic attacks.
-She recommended an anti-depressant/anti-anxiety and when the cardiologist said she agreed with my doctor, they convinced me to at least try it for a couple of weeks to see how I felt.
-Both doctors are women approximately my age which I think is important to note.
+They took it off the market (due to a link to breast cancer, however some experts say that’s debatable and today there are a lot of natural HRT options and supplements, don’t be afraid to ask your doctor about HRT or visit a naturopath).
+The heavy periods that have landed me in the hospital and left me anemic for months, are the least of my problems, the worst of it being the uncontrollable irritability and a racing heart rate that felt like I was going to have a heart attack, making it really hard to get a good nights sleep (what is a good nights sleep anyway? — between having kids & perimenopause — I can’t remember).
+After a lot of tests and appointments both my doctor and a cardiologist (both women) they said I was physically fine but suffering from perimenopausal symptoms, causing a combination of depression & anxiety.
+They convinced me to at least try an anti-depressant/anti-anxiety med for a couple of weeks to see how I felt.
 Within a week or two my husband said “wow it’s so nice to have the old Shannon back” and this is coming from someone who is adamantly against any drugs, he won’t even take an Advil for a headache!
-It’s been a couple of years and I’m weaning off the medication.
-Even though it made me more “even keeled” and probably easier to live with — I did feel a little “flat”, no extreme highs or lows.
-However, it definitely saved me from getting in my car and driving to California and never coming back, but now I kind of want the “old, old Shannon” back — the one that cries really hard at a touching or heartbreaking moment, the one that “calls bullshit” when she thinks it, one of my teachers recently said “yoga teaches you to feel that it’s okay to FEEL”.
-My husband thinks he might like the “medicated Shannon” better, I was more fun, I think because I just didn’t “give a shit”, everything was a lot more tolerable and therefore more fun.
-I also think I was a little bit wrong to think going on that medication wasn’t a big deal — going on it WASN’T a big deal, within 5 days I didn’t feel like divorcing my entire family.
-But going off is another story — the irritability is back albeit not as bad, I was nauseous and dizzy & had pretty debilitating headaches for a week or two (the Ancient Greek word, pharmakon, which has held disparate meanings — sacrament, medicine and poison.
+In the first posting of this I wrote a lot about weaning off that medication but if you read “looks can be deceiving” I have since gone back on, for better or for worse, my family would say for better!
+I will say it was not on easy decision to go back on because weaning off was not easy and it was a little bit wrong to think going on that medication in the first place wasn’t a big deal — going on it WASN’T a big deal, within 5 days I didn’t feel like divorcing my entire family.
+But going off is another story — the irritability came back, I was nauseous and dizzy & had pretty debilitating headaches for a week or two (the Ancient Greek word, pharmakon, which has held disparate meanings — sacrament, medicine and poison.
 It is a common saying in medicine that sometimes the treatment is worse than the disease.
-MB) Getting off the medication was not easy but I kept trying because it can’t be good to stay on it forever?!
-I’m almost completely off and “so far so good”!
+MB)

 “Our hormonal variations allow us to be empathetic and intuitive—to our environment, to our children’s needs, and to our partners’ intentions.
 Women’s emotionality is normal.
 It is a sign of health, not disease, and it is our single biggest asset.”
 MB I feel like my medication served it’s purpose, getting me through maybe the worst part of my perimenapause and the dying/death of my father.
 As she states in her book “Yet one in four American women are choosing to medicate away their emotionalism … More women than ever before are taking psychiatric medications, creating a new normal that isn’t normal at all.
 It is at odds with our biology.
 Our brains are wired differently from men’s brains, and our hormones do make us more moody.”
 MB

-I was hoping I could blame my weight gain on the medication, however I haven’t noticed any weight loss and read in “MB” that during perimenopause “Your appetite for food goes up.
+I was hoping I could blame my weight gain on the medication, however I didn’t notice any weight loss after I went off it.
+“During perimenopause your appetite for food goes up.
 For sex, it goes down.
 The urge to mother or nurture, reliant on estrogen all those years, starts to give way to thoughts of … Why do I have to do everything around here?
 When is it my turn?
 But first, let’s talk about my belly.
 FYI, when you’re perimenopausal, your belly starts to store fat because your estrogen levels are waning.
 Beware the menopot.”
-MB — which I copied and emailed to my husband and my son to show them that the little belly I’ve developed in the last few years (that they make fun of) isn’t my fault — “just like I’ve been trying to tell you!!!”
+MB — which I copied and emailed to my husband and my son to show them that the little belly I’ve developed in the last few years (that they make fun of) isn’t my fault!

-I’ve been killing myself for the last 8 to 10 years to try to look like my 25 year old self, when people ask why, I say it’s because I know there is a 25 year old out there just waiting to take my place when my husband leaves me because I’ve gained weight and gotten wrinkly and fat, but lately I’ve been thinking that maybe the real reason men leave their wives or wives leave their husbands in their late 40’s to 50’s isn’t because they’ve gotten fat or gray or wrinkly (on either side) but because the women are crazy and the men are boring (which is their version of perimenopause aka MANOpause)!
+I’ve been killing myself for the last 8 to 10 years to try to look like my 25-year-old self, when people ask why, I say it’s because I know there is a 25 year old out there just waiting to take my place when my husband thinks about leaving me because I’ve gained weight and gotten wrinkly and fat, but lately I’ve been thinking that maybe the real reason men leave their wives or wives leave their husbands in their late 40’s to 50’s isn’t because they’ve gotten fat or gray or wrinkly but because the women are crazy and the men become a little boring (which is their version of perimenopause aka MANOpause)!

 MB offers some advice for just those questions “make sure you create and maintain a “space between” in your relationship.
 Do things separately, (i.e. yoga retreats for me, ski/bike/” motorcycle trips for my husband) have your own friends and interests, so you’ll have something to talk about when you do spend time together.
 And when you can, do novel, fun things together.
 Travel to new territory, try new activities, … have fun out there.
 It may lead to great sex, which can help solidify the bonds of great love.
 Remember that you’re on the same team.”
 MB I have friends taking pole dancing (yes like a stripper only with their clothes on ;)) & salsa dance lessons and they love it & so do their husbands because they say it makes their wives feel sexier and therefore … ;).

-Ever since I had babies I have said where’s my red tent!?
-If you haven’t read “The Red Tent” by Anita Diamant you should (or maybe you shouldn’t, especially if you’re young because when you have babies and as you age you’ll be asking “where’s my red tent?”) 😔 In MB she talks about “The Red Tent”… “I still advise keeping the sanctity of the cycle by having some delineated downtime on a monthly basis.
+Ever since I had babies I have said “where’s my red tent!?”
+If you haven’t read “The Red Tent” by Anita Diamant you should (or maybe you shouldn’t if you’re young & having babies because then you’ll be asking “where’s my red tent?”) 😔 In MB she talks about “The Red Tent”… “I still advise keeping the sanctity of the cycle by having some delineated downtime on a monthly basis.
 I wish we had some sort of red tent, where women could gather to learn from one another and grow together, to hang out when they’re menstruating or nursing or delivering.
 I hate that there is so much shame and secrecy around menstruation and menopause.
 It’s not fair, and it’s not healthy.”
 MB Where’s my Red Tent?
 Where was it when I was pregnant & having babies & where is it now?
 I’m trying to find it in researching, reading, talking & sharing with others about this “mid-life crisis”, this “change of life”.

 “Perimenopausal women today are not just balancing work and family; they’re also trying to avoid putting their parents in a nursing home.
 It’s not only stress inducing or anxiety provoking, it’s depressing.
 We all have fears around aging and becoming “infirm.”
 Watching our daughters blossom in the springtime of their fertility as we fade out in the autumn of ours, plus seeing what lies ahead as our mothers wither and weaken, is poignant and painful and very nearly too much to handle.
 Hormonal surges and cycles are a major part of being a woman.”
 MB